Share:

 Blue Toenail

-In very rare cases, your toenail maybe blue.
-This is called a cellular blue nevus, which can become cancerous.
+In very rare cases, your toenail may be blue.
+This can sometimes be due to cardiovascular disease and lung disease.
+In extremely rarer cases, a blue toenail may be due to a cellular blue nevus, which can become cancerous.

 How long will it take for my toenail to grow back?